 Naturally, your superiors aren’t going to want to give you more money without an argument.

-What you should do is to throw out a sensible number, something higher than what you’re taking and higher than what other companies offer for the position you’re offered.
+You should throw out a sensible number, something higher than what you’re taking and higher than what other companies offer for the position you’re offered.

 Why?